harshitdixit69/next-mysql/curl_commands_assets.md

 2. Use `-F` flags for form data (POST and PUT requests)
 3. Date fields should be in ISO format or YYYY-MM-DD format
 4. Status options: "AVAILABLE", "IN_USE", "MAINTENANCE", "RETIRED"
 5. Required fields: name, type
+6. Authentication is required for all asset endpoints
+7. Admin role is required for POST, PUT, and DELETE operations